Nishidara/Nishidara/README.md

 # Hey, I'm Elias 👋

 Welcome to my GitHub profile!
-I'm a student with a passion for programmation.
+I'm a first year student at Epitech Lyon with a passion for programmation.
 I love to play video games and listening to music while coding.

 ## 🚀 About Me